Beaked whale: Taxonomy

+Etymology

+The name Ziphiidae was coined from the genus Ziphius by J. E. Gray in 1865 to move the beaked whales from the family Delphinidae into a new family.
+Gray noted in 1866, however, that Hyperoodontidae should have priority for the new beaked whale family name owing to earlier usage (in 1846), but Gray preferred Ziphiidae due to an apparent confusion between the upper and lower jaw (or the terminology) in the naming of Hyperoodon.

+Hyperoodontidae was preferred in a 1968 phylogeny, which stated that Gray's objection did not qualify as an exception under the International Code of Zoological Nomenclature (ICZN).
+Hyperoodontidae is indeed currently marked as the valid name by the Integrated Taxonomic Information System (ITIS) which states no successful petition for Ziphiidae had been made to the ICZN as of 2023.
+In contrast, Smithsonian researchers J.G.
+Mead and Robert Brownell Jr. argued in 1993 that due to being the "name of choice for over 100 years", Ziphiidae should be given exception under the ICZN Article 23.12.
+In addition, several authorities, including the Society for Marine Mammalogy Committee on Taxonomy and IUCN Red List of Threatened Species among others continue to use Ziphiidae.

+A further, unrelated confusion has arisen, as noted on the ITIS, due to the propagation of an incorrect citation of "Gray, 1850" for Ziphiidae.

 Evolutionary history

 As many as 26 genera antedate humans.
 These include ancestors of giant beaked whales (Berardius), such as Microberardius, and ancestors of Cuvier's beaked whale (Ziphius); they had many relatives, such as Caviziphius, Archaeoziphius, and Izikoziphius.
 They were probably preyed upon by predatory whales and sharks, including Otodus megalodon.
 Recently, a large fossil ziphiid sample was discovered off the South African coast, confirming the extant ziphiid diversity might just be a remnant of a higher past diversity.
 After studying numerous fossil skulls off the shore of Iberia and South Africa, researchers discovered the absence of functional maxillary teeth in all South African fossil ziphiids, which is evidence that suction feeding had already developed in several beaked whale lineages during the Miocene.
 Researchers also found fossil ziphiids with robust skulls, signaling that tusks were used for male-male interactions (speculated with extant beaked whales).